 Please WEAR A MASK yourself when interacting with our staff.
 Be sure to wear the mask properly so that it covers your nose and mouth.

 Please let us know if you have had exposure to Covid-19.
+If you have we will proceed curbside.

 We only allow ONE HUMAN into the building with the pet/s.